 Cobalt

-"Back to Glossary Index
+« Back to Glossary Index

 Cobalt

 Although cobalt is a by-product of the production of other metals, it is also mined, mainly in Australia and the Democratic Republic of Congo.
-It is well known that cobalt mining often involves unethical and dangerous working practices in places like the Congo.
-It is therefore sensible for consumers to examine the cobalt content of all their products when making purchasing decisions.
+It is well known that cobalt extraction often involves unethical and dangerous working practices in places like the Congo.
+It is therefore sensible for consumers to examine the cobalt content of all their products when making their purchasing decisions.

 What does the future hold for cobalt?